top of page

 Time: 1–2 minutes

+Close the workday by asking: What is one win from today, and what is one thing you learned?
 This creates closure, which many teams never intentionally build into their day.
 It also helps reinforce progress and normalize learning.

 Wins matter because they build morale and show movement.
 Learnings matter because they improve future performance.
+This small routine helps teams become more reflective, adaptive, and connected over time.

 A Simple Case in Practice